-The main objective of our research is understanding and analyzing ways to design a scalable SVM algorithm in HPC, dataflow and hybrid systems.
-With multiple software development approaches available in various research communities, investigating and providing better solutions to scale SVM is a vital goal to enhance the scientific application development process.
-In analysing this issue, there are a few areas that must be addressed before designing a system to support the SVM algorithm.
+The main objective of our research is understanding and analyzing ways to implement a scalable SVM algorithm in HPC (MPI), dataflow (Spark) and HPC-dataflow hybrid systems (Twister2).
+With multiple software development approaches available in multi-disciplined research communities, investigating and providing better solutions to scale SVM is a vital goal to enhance the scientific application development process.
+In analysing this issue, there are a few areas that must be addressed before designing a system to support a distributed high-performance SVM implementation.
 This includes the identification of issues in training the algorithm.
-Mini-batch training is one of the primary methods used in efficient training for modern-day machine learning research.
+Mini-batch training is one of the primary methods used inefficient training for modern-day machine learning research.
 The classic SVM algorithm defined with a Lagrangian equation system is a difficult algorithm to scale.
-This classical approach couples with the sequential minimal optimization (SMO).
-This algorithm contains a classical approach of searching for suitable Lagrangian coefficients which can formulate the weight vector.
-But with SMO this search always involves with two such coefficients.
+This classical approach couples with sequential minimal optimization (SMO).
+SMO algorithm contains a classical approach of searching for suitable Lagrangian coefficients which can formulate the weight vector.
+In this approach, search always involves two such coefficients.
 This search is an exhaustive search which couples with very high accuracy.
 But as far as performance is considered it becomes a slow approach.

-But with the stochastic gradient descent (SGD) or gradient descent becomes a far suitable approach due to two main reasons.
-SGD is a highly scalable algorithm and also with some optimizations to learning rate it can be made as accurate as the SMO solution.
-Adding to why SGD becomes a scalable algorithm, it's parameter searching is based on a less constrained manner unlike SMO-based approach.
-In addition. programming wise the number of program units which are highly synchronous are much lesser than that of SMO.
-Due to the nature of the optimization problem, in order to scale well a stochastic gradient descent (SGD)-oriented method has been adopted by many fields of research to improve the performance of SVM.
+In scaling SVM better, the stochastic gradient descent (SGD) or gradient descent becomes a far suitable approach due to two main reasons.
+Gradient descent is a highly scalable algorithm and also with some optimizations to learning rate it can be made as accurate as of the SMO solution.
+Adding to why SGD becomes a scalable algorithm, it's parameter searching is based on a less constrained manner, unlike SMO-based approach.
+In SMO, programming-wise the number of highly synchronous program units are much lesser than that of SMO.
+Due to the nature of the optimization problem, to scale well a stochastic gradient descent (SGD)-oriented method has been adopted by many fields of research to improve the performance of SVM.
 The usage of SGD-based algorithm provides to create a highly scalable SVM algorithm.
 So our main focus is to design a highly scalable SVM algorithm and we used the SGD-based approach to continue with our research.

 With an SGD-based method, one of the most sensitive hyper-parameters in training is the batch size.
-The batch size determines the number of elements considered when calculating the gradient or weight vector update.
+The batch size determines the number of elements considered when calculating the gradient (weight vector update).
 Furthermore, the batch size is a very sensitive number, affecting the accuracy and execution time of the algorithm.
-In a parallel algorithm, the batch size becomes even more sensitive, as the model synchronization or global gradient calculation involves the communication overhead.
+In a parallel algorithm, the batch size becomes even more sensitive, as the model synchronization or global gradient calculation involves.
 For various use cases, it becomes necessary to design appropriate programming models to support these requirements.
 Our earlier research15 thoroughly analysed how the batch size can influence the performance and accuracy of the application.
 For this paper, our main purpose is to optimize the existing model and scale the training process on a much higher scale in a cluster.
 We also investigate multiple application development disciplines to improve the analysis.
-To achieve the best performance, we also consider the usage of math kernels, paying special attention to BLAS-level optimizations and language-level optimizations.
+To achieve the best performance, we also consider the usage of math kernels (BLAS-routines).
 In application development for machine learning, another important consideration is the nature of application development based on programming languages.
-We analyse how C++ and Java programming languages can be used to design optimized applications.
+We analyse how C++ and Java programming languages can be used to design an optimized SVM implementation.
 Performance improvement under optimized library usage and default compiler optimization are also discussed in this paper.